 It is worth noting that craft beers are often higher in alcohol and can be significantly higher in calories.

-Cider, made from apples can loaded with sugar.
-Although choosing “dry” or low-sugar varieties will contain less calories, they also contain more alcohol.
+Cider, made from apples can be loaded with sugar.
+Although choosing “dry” or low-sugar varieties will contain fewer calories, they also contain more alcohol.